Traditional Dance in Rwanda's Vibrant Heritage

 The Umushayayo/ Umushangiriro

-This dance is also referred to as the women's dance.
+This Rwandan dance is also referred to as the women's dance.
 This dance is extraordinary in Africa since it is much more delicate and soft than the one performed by males.
 Women perform a leisurely dance in which they show generosity, kindness, and radiance while also showcasing the beauty of African women.
 The Ankole cattle movement is the inspiration for this dance.

 The Dance of Courtship/ Ukurambagiza